christian-vorhemus/azure-percept-py/README.md

 vision.close()
 ```

 Type `sudo python3 perceptvision.py` to run the script.
 Especially the model conversion can take several minutes. `vision.start_inference(blob_model_path)` will start the Azure Percept Vision camera as well as the VPU.
-To specify the input camera sources, pass the `input_src` argument, for example `vision.start_inference(blob_model_path, input_src=["/dev/video0", "/dev/video2"])` whereas `/camera1` would identify the Percept camera and `/dev/video0` is a conventional USB camera plugged into the Percept DK.
+To specify the input camera sources, pass the `input_src` argument, for example `vision.start_inference(blob_model_path, input_src=["/dev/video0", "/dev/video2"])` whereas `/camera1` would identify the Percept module camera and `/dev/video0`, `/dev/video2` are conventional USB cameras plugged into the Percept DK.
 With `vision.get_inference()` the prediction results are returned as an `InferenceResult` object, the prediction is stored as a numpy array in `res.inference`.

 ### Take a picture and save it locally
 The following sample gets an image (as a numpy array) from the Azure Percept Vision device in BGR format with shape (height, width, channels) and saves it as a JPG file (you need Pillow for this sample to work: `pip3 install Pillow`)